iandrosov/lwc-language/README.md

 1. [Sign up](https://www.salesforce.com/form/signup/prerelease-spring19/) for a Spring '19 pre-release org, enable My Domain, and deploy it to all users.

-1. Click (Under Construction) to install the unlocked package in your Spring '19 org.
+1. [Click](https://login.salesforce.com/packaging/installPackage.apexp?p0=04tB0000000K9npIAC) to install the unlocked package in your Spring '19 org.
+This package needs access to AI API api.einstein.ai user will be requested to authorize this remote setting during the install.

 1. Select **Install for All Users**